Virkkunen/timer/README.md

 # Timer

-A simple timer made with React
+A simple timer made with React, TypeScript and TailwindCSS

 ## Features